yacy/yacy_search_server/help/ConfigBasic.md

 ## Page Architecture

 The page is organized as a setup checklist.
 Language is first because it affects the whole user interface.
 Use case comes next because it changes YaCy's network and index-sharing behavior.
+Each use-case option is shown as a card containing its radio button, name, illustration, and description.
 Peer name and port define how this peer identifies itself and how it is reached.

 | Control | Meaning | Valid values |
 | --- | --- | --- |